 Our mission is to enable greatness in people and organizations everywhere.
 To fulfill that mission and successfully implement our strategy, we must attract, develop, and retain highly qualified associates for each role in the organization.
-Our goal is to have every employee feel they are a valued member of a winning team doing meaningful work in an environment of trust.
+We currently have approximately 1,000 associates around the world, who are dedicated to providing the best service possible for our clients.
+Our goal is to have every associate feel they are a valued member of a winning team doing meaningful work in an environment of trust.
 To accomplish this goal, we are focused on attracting, developing, and retaining talent while looking through the lens of diversity, equity, and inclusion in each area.
-The following is a description of our efforts to manage human capital within our organization.